-Here’s the best way to tell your contacts that you have a new cell phone number.
+Discover the most effective way to notify your contacts that you have a new phone number including text message examples:

 Perhaps one of the best methods to notify people that you have a new phone number is via text message.

 You can send a group text message (not the best option for professional contacts, however) to several of your contacts at once, greatly reducing the amount of typing you need to do.

 Hello all!
 This is <insert first and last name>.
 I’m updating you that my phone number has changed.
 My old number <insert old phone number> no longer works.
 My new phone number is <insert new phone number>.